jyg/multitouch/hidio/Readme.md

 In hidio.c, on line 526 some events are filtered (when they appear several times) and not sent to Pd.
 Furthermore, some events are duplicated as there is an instruction hidio_output_event(x, output_element) both in the parent function (hidio.c, line 528) and in the called function (hidio_linux.c, line 361).

-For a correct use of the MT Protocol, all events have to be transmitted in order of arrival.
+For a correct use of the MT Protocol, **all events have to be transmitted only one time, in order of arrival**.

 (for an explanation of the protocol, see https://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt)